akash1474/txedit/working.md

 [------------------------------ __TODO__ ---------------------------------]
-# [ FEATURE ] Set a default ini file location
-# [ FEATURE ] Surround selected word with Quotations/Brackets when clicked
+# [   BUG   ] Fix Surround when tabs present and support for multiple cursors
 # [ FEATURE ] Execute the terminal commands in background asynchronously.
 # [ FEATURE ] Implement Content Menu Options for files and folders
 # [ FEATURE ] Opening new file in new tab